Chart Color Schemes

 Burwood's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Burwood.
+Analysis of health metrics shows strong performance throughout Burwood with younger cohorts particularly seeing low prevalence of common health conditions.

-Younger cohorts in particular have a very low prevalence of common health conditions.
-The rate of private health cover is approximately 54% of the total population, which amounts to around 9,653 people.
-Mental health issues and asthma are the most common medical conditions in the area, impacting 7.3 and 6.1% of residents respectively.
-A significant majority, 74.6%, declare themselves completely clear of medical ailments compared to 0% across Greater Melbourne.
-Burwood has 14.2% of residents aged 65 and over, totaling 2,549 people.
-Health outcomes among seniors are above average but require more attention than the broader population.
+The rate of private health cover is approximately 54% of the total population (~9,664 people), leading that of the average SA2 area.
+The most common medical conditions are mental health issues and asthma, impacting 7.3% and 6.1% of residents respectively.
+A total of 74.6% of residents declare themselves completely clear of medical ailments compared to 0% across Greater Melbourne.
+As of 2021, the area has 14.2% of residents aged 65 and over (2,552 people).
+Health outcomes among seniors require more attention than those in the broader population, despite being above average.

 Frequently Asked Questions - Health